Emergency services

 Every year, thousands of people including children are treated for dental injuries which could have been avoided by wearing a protective, custom-made mouthguard.

 We're spoilt for choice and it's no different when it comes to mouthguards.
-There are many types of mouthguards available in Australia, ranging from lower cost over-the-counter types to professionally custom fitted mouthguards (which we provide!).
+There are many types of mouthguards available in Australia, ranging from lower cost over-the-counter types to professionally custom fitted mouthguards (which we provide).

-Custom fitted mouthguard should be worn whilst playing or training for any sport, especially where there is a possibility of contact with the face.
+Custom fitted mouthguards should be worn whilst playing or training for any sport, especially where there is a possibility of contact with the face.
 Sports such as hockey, netball, boxing, baseball, basketball and even skateboarding and skiing.

 It's really no different to having the correct shoes and sporting equipment!